CHERYLL SORIANO

 Soriano, C.R. & Cabalquinto, E.C.
 (2022) Philippine Digital Cultures: Brokerage Dynamics on YouTube.
-Amsterdam University Press (ORDER HERE) (FULL OPEN ACCESS PRE-PRINT HERE)
+Amsterdam University Press.
+(Open access preprint here)

 Lim, S.S. & Soriano, C. (eds.)
 (2016).
 Asian Perspectives on Digital Culture.
 Emerging Phenomena, Enduring Concepts.
 London & New York: Routledge.
 (Open access chapter preprints here)